-I visit with a lot of people that use only splint or only bell boots.
+I visit with a lot of people that use only Professional's choice splint boots and not bell boots.
 Why one but not the other?
 The horse hyperextends when they step.
 The main objectives of splint boots are supporting the ligaments and tendons, while also protecting from collisions of the leg.
 And when you add more power and speed, it only increases your need for both.
 For instance, when horses are shod -- even by the best farrier -- they may have nails sticking out slightly.
 I’ve seen the nails cut a horse’s leg open.
 Boots help protect your horse and will immensely cut down chances of injury.

 Whether a horse rides English or Western, an extensive variety of horse boots are available for every discipline.
 Continue reading Horse Boots 101: Part 2 to learn more about properly applying and caring for boots.